-In the world of digital marketing, content is crowned king.
-World-renowned marketer Seth Godin even said that "content marketing is the only marketing left".
+In the world of digital marketing, you set your brand apart from your competitors through content marketing.
+It’s one of the best ways to connect and build a relationship with your audience, as well as establish your authority in the industry.
+World-renowned marketer Seth Godin even said that "content marketing is the only marketing left."

 But is it enough to have good quality and valuable content in your blog?

 Let me remind you of the definition of content marketing:

 How do you know if your blog is doing well?

 The common notion of some bloggers and businesses is that your number of visitors is the best metric to measure the effectiveness of content marketing.
 Sure, it's one good indicator that a piece of content is good, but having massive pageviews DOES NOT equate to more sales.

 Visits are a "vanity metric".
 They do not necessarily correlate with the important numbers like engagement and profits.
 Statistics show that 62% of marketers said the number of leads they get serves as a sign that their content is working.
 If you're running a blog for your business and you're only focusing on investing in blog posts that drive a ton of traffic instead of blog posts that bring you customers, you might just be wasting your time and money.

 For B2B organizations, the ultimate success metrics usually relate to an increased number of leads or direct sales.
 It’s normal for visitors to turn into potential customers because they read compelling article.
 Around 85% of marketers say lead generation is their most important goal.
 Your content may rank well, but that doesn’t mean it brings the right traffic and right leads.

 Here are some metrics to look into to measure how your content performs for lead generation: